michaelpradel/DeepBugs/README.md

 Each bug detector addresses a particular bug pattern, e.g.:

   * The `SwappedArgs` bug detector looks for accidentally swapped arguments of a function call, e.g., calling `setPoint(y,x)` instead of `setPoint(x,y)`.
-  * The `IncorrectAssignment` bug detector looks for assignments that assign an incorrect value, e.g., by using one variable instead of another.
   * The `BinOperator` bug detector looks for incorrect operators in binary operations, e.g., `i <= len` instead of `i < len`.
   * The `IncorrectBinaryOperand` bug detector looks for incorrect operands in binary operations, e.g., `height - x` instead of `height - y`.